getcarina/getcarina.com/_reference/2016-10-31-carina-cli.md

 ### Generate bash completion
 Generate a bash completion file for use with the Bash shell.
-After generating the file, you must source it into your current shell session, or source it in your Bash profile.
+After generating the file, you must source it in your current shell session, or source it in your Bash profile.

 ```bash
 $ carina bash-completion > ~/.carina/bash-completion.sh